Choosing a Volunteer Abroad Organisation

 Can I just trust what the website says?

 So, you cannot always trust what a website says.
 You must research the specifications of the country where the organisation is located and independently verify that the organisation is registered with the proper entity.
 Many will call themselves 'charitable, non-profit or social enterprises' on their websites, but do not have that status legally registered.
-Many volunteering organisations, especially international ones, are actually commercial for-profit companies.
+A large number of volunteering organisations, especially international ones, are actually commercial for-profit companies.
 Many admit this if you investigate the fine-print on their websites.
 Don’t let clever marketing fool you and question why they tried to give you the impression that they are a charity or non-profit when in fact they are a commercial, for profit company.

 “The volunteer fees are very low, so that must mean this organisation isn’t making any profit.”